 INSPiRE is a state-of-the-art knowledge-based protein-protein INteraction Sites PREdictor.

 SETTER (SEcondary sTructure-based TERtiary Structure Similarity Algorithm) is a set of tools for fast pairwise and multiple RNA 3D structure superposition.

 Molpher (Molecular morphing) aims to be scalable interactive software framework to aid the exploration of the chemical space.

 Marian is the head of the biology branch of the group.
 Marian is interested in using 3D structural information to understand cellular processes and their evolution.
 Marian was involved in a 3D structural prediction, a development of methods for structure validation (accessible surface area-calculation precision) and a development of methods for structure-based function prediction (left-handed helices) .

-David HokszaFaculty of Mathematics and Physics, Assistant Professor
+David HokszaFaculty of Mathematics and Physics, Associate Professor

 David is the head of the computer science branch of the group.
 He is interested in the development of efficient algorithms in the area of structural bioinformatics and data visualization.
 He has been involved in projects involving mostly protein and RNA structure with occasional excursions to the fields of cheminformatics (ligand-based virtual screening, exploration of chemical space), computational genomics (analysis of MinION data) and systems biology (visualization and analysis of molecular networks).